LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 Starting today, the majority of in-class sessions will revolve around building a class project together.
 Each day of class, we will add a little bit more onto the project: your instructor will live-code some new feature, and then for Studio you will be asked to add a little more.

+The mechanics of how you will work on Studios will be the same for nearly every class going forward, so we'll cover them in a bit more detail this time, as a proper introduction to this strategy.

 ### FlickList

 Our app will be called *FlickList*, as in: a list of "flicks" or movies.
 It'll start out small, but within a few weeks it will have a bunch of useful functionality that will allow users to create a list of movies they want to see, edit the list, mark movies as watched, and rate the movies they have watched.

-The mechanics of how this works will be the same for nearly every class going forward, so we'll cover them in a bit more detail this time, as a proper introduction to this strategy.

 ### Project setup

 Let's do some setup work to get our project ready.
 We'll only have to do this once.

 #### Clone the repository

 In a terminal, navigate to whichever directory you use to store your code projects.
 Leave the terminal open, and visit the [Flicklist repository page on GitHub](https://github.com/LaunchCodeEducation/flicklist-python).
 Copy the clone URL from the "Clone or download" dropdown.